Sidney Frank Waterson: Early life

-Born in Sydenham, Kent, the son of the architect John Waterson, Sidney Waterson was taken to South Africa as a child, then returned for his education, at St Clare School, Walmer and Westminster School, where he was a King's Scholar.
-He joined the British Army in 1915 (the Royal Sussex Regiment), was seconded to the Machine Gun Corps, and saw service in Salonika and France.
+Born in Sydenham, Kent, the son of the architect John Waterson and his wife, Louisa Charlotte Hughes, Sidney Waterson was taken to South Africa as a child, then returned for his education, at St Clare School, Walmer and Westminster School, where he was a King's Scholar.

+He joined the British Army in 1915 (the Royal Sussex Regiment), was seconded to the Machine Gun Corps in 1917, and saw service in Salonika and France.
+He ended the war as a lieutenant with the 63rd (Royal Naval) Division.